COVID-19 and pregnancy

 Appointments and scans

-You may need to go to routine examinations and blood tests on your own.
-But your nominated support partner should be able to go with you to other scans and appointments.
-Check with the hospital in advance.
-If they cannot accommodate your nominated support partner, they will let you know why.
+Your partner should be able to go with you to scans and appointments.
+If the hospital cannot accommodate your partner, they will let you know why.

 Labour and birth